Fulfillment of the Land Promises

 Natural Israel And Their

-The primary argument that Dispensationalists use to advocate why today’s Israel must possess all of the Palestinian land and more, is because they have never truly possessed all the land that God had promised.
+The primary argument that Dispensationalists use to advocate why modern Israel must possess all of the Palestinian land and more, is because they have never truly possessed all the land that God had promised.
 If you ask them what specific part of the land they have not possessed, they cannot give you an exact answer.
-At least, I was not able to find anyone who could state what land was not possessed by Israel.
+At least, I was not able to find anyone who could state what land natural Israel had failed to possess.
 They just make the blanket statement that Israel hasn’t taken possession based upon their Schofield notes, which say,

 “It is important to see that the nation has never as yet taken the land under the unconditional Abrahamic covenant nor has it ever possessed the whole land.”